Here are eight “cheat day” foods you should definitely indulge in — because they’re actually not that bad for you:

 Though peanut butter is high in fat, it’s actually healthy fat.
 Plus, peanut butter is high in protein as well as a wide assortment of essential vitamins and minerals.
 Research has shown that those who eat peanut butter every single day have healthier diets overall than those who don’t.

-If you’re on a low-carb diet, then bread is definitely a part of your cheat day diet plan.
-But you should actually be consuming bread in moderation on a daily basis, since it is incredibly nutritious.
-One hundred percent whole grain bread is an ideal food, because it is rich in fiber and protein.
+If you’re on a low-carb diet, then the bread is definitely a part of your cheat day diet plan.
+But you should actually be consuming bread in moderation on a daily basis since it is incredibly nutritious.
+One hundred percent whole-grain bread is an ideal food because it is rich in fiber and protein.

 Many outdated diets warn against consuming too many egg yolks.
 But they’re actually a nutrition powerhouse.
 Egg yolks are high in choline, an anti-inflammatory nutrient that’s crucial for neurological function.
 They’re also rich in lutein and zeaxanthin, which are two vitamins that protect against vision loss.

 Despite what health fanatics might say, milk alternatives such as rice, almond, coconut, oat, and hemp are no replacement for cow’s milk.
-Compared to vegan milks, cow’s milk has 8 grams of high-quality protein per cup, and it also provides a substantial amount of vitamin D and calcium, which can be difficult to find in other foods.
+Compared to vegan kinds of milk, cow’s milk has 8 grams of high-quality protein per cup, and it also provides a substantial amount of vitamin D and calcium, which can be difficult to find in other foods.